 Seamless freight corridor showcase FA1, FA2,

-The comprehensive innovations for planning and TRL TRL TRL 1 A1, 1 A2,
+The comprehensive innovations for planning and TRL TRL TRL

 operation of cross-border freight trains will be 4-8 5-9 5-9

 demonstrated on up to two European corridors.
-The 40 55 55
+The

 seamless interaction across borders and involved

 stakeholders will be shown by pilot implementations

 of key enablers like:

 Integrated cross-border timetable planning,

 management and path ordering systems

 covering all planning horizons (Digital Capacity

 Management) and especially the specific

 needs of short-term path requests for

 (international) freight services

 Integrating and connecting the last mile

 (accession lines/shunting/yards/ terminals)

-slot planning directly or via interfaces
+slot planning directly or via interfacesHarmonized real-time interfaces between

-Harmonized real-time interfaces between

 TMS and e.g. yard/terminal management

 systems and agreed data structure/quality

 Dynamic yard/terminal management systems

 with optimization functions using and

 providing real-time information

 from/to the dynamic TMS systems (developed

 in FA1).

-• Dynamic freight specific real time functions for
+Dynamic freight specific real time functions for

 the interaction of TMS (FA1) and other

 management systems

-• Real-time gathering and processing of
+Real-time gathering and processing of

 influencing data

-• Connection with rail TMS systems and other
+Connection with rail TMS systems and other

 resource management systems

 Al based prediction models

 Accuracy and computational learning

 functions

-Standardized European Railway Checkpoints
+Standardized European Railway Checkpoints A borders or other apprehimal stan points?

 at borders or other operational stop points &

-digital showcase of further manual processes

-at border crossings resulting in border crossing
+digital showcase of further manual processes at border crossings resulting in border crossing

 <5min.

-Ļ Digitalization and partial automation of
+ب ا Digitalization and partial automation of

-eigt manual processes through innovative sensors,
+igh manual processes through innovative sensors,

-l fre video gates and handheld devices, based on a
+fre video gates and handheld devices, based on a

-rai process analysis
+rail process analysis

-ess Interoperable IT-systems for data
+Seamless rail freight Interoperable IT-systems for data

-Seamless rail freight management and processing
+m management and processing

-Sea Harmonized procedures &amp; regulation
+Sea Harmonized procedures & regulation

-/ · • •
+1

 Demonstrator 202 5 202 7 203 1 Alignmen t with other FA Multi-country licensed loco driver through certified secured translation tools and simulators for gaining local line knowledge Harmonised cross-country operation and rostering concepts The demonstrations will be stepwise extended in scope and functions, building up on each other and the initial results, increasing the TRL level or adding additional enablers to be demonstrated.
 Therefore the indicated TRL level is not applicable for all enablers, but should be reached by some of the components.
 Seamless customer freight showcase The seamless planning. management and booking of multimodal rail based transport integrating multiactors, will be demonstrated by combining the key enablers to an innovative open system.
-Besides the enablers for multimodal integration Integrated multimodal transport, planning-, management and operation systems including innovative routing engines.
-Combination of multimodal services (e.g. Rail connected with Short- and Deep-Sea-Shipping, Barges and Road transportation) with tools for transport planning (including pricing information if possible) with easy booking functions Demand responsive transport network planning, routing and capacity management algorithms Ad-hoc dynamic capacity allocation depending on resource availability And for seamless data availability and exchange Increased availability and quality of data by reduction of technical barriers for the generation and exchange of data Agreement on common data structure as far as possible otherwise appropriate interfaces, converter, verification, management, security Connected via the platform of platforms approach TRL 4-8 TRL 6-9 TRL 6-9 also these enablers will be partly used in this demonstrator
+Besides the enablers for multimodal integration • Integrated multimodal transport, planning-, management and operation systems including innovative routing engines.
+Combination of multimodal services (e.g. Rail connected with Short- and Deep-Sea-Shipping, Barges and Road transportation) with tools for transport planning (including pricing information if possible) with easy booking functions • Demand responsive transport network planning, routing and capacity management algorithms • Ad-hoc dynamic capacity allocation depending on resource availability And for seamless data availability and exchange • Increased availability and quality of data by reduction of technical barriers for the generation and exchange of data • Agreement on common data structure as far as possible otherwise appropriate interfaces, converter, verification, management, security • Connected via the platform of platforms approach also these enablers will be partly used in this demonstrator TRL 4-8 TRL 6-9 TRL 6-9